Queen Sonja of Norway

-Sonja (born Sonja Haraldsen; 4 July 1937) is Queen of Norway as the wife of King Harald V.
+Sonja (born Sonja Haraldsen; 4 July 1937) is a member of the Norwegian royal family.
+She was Queen of Norway from 1991 to 2026 as the wife of King Harald V and was Norway's first queen consort since Maud of Wales, who died in 1938.
+Following the death of her husband, Sonja became queen mother and is officially titled Kongemor ("the King's mother").

-Sonja and the then Crown Prince Harald had dated for nine years prior to their marriage in 1968.
-They had kept their relationship a secret due to the controversy of Sonja's status as a commoner.
-Harald had told his father, King Olav V, that he would remain unmarried if his father did not grant consent to marry Sonja.
-Upon their marriage, Sonja became crown princess and later the queen of Norway upon her husband's accession to the throne in 1991, becoming Norway's first queen consort in 52 years.
-The couple has two children together: Princess Märtha Louise and Crown Prince Haakon.
+Sonja and the then Crown Prince Harald had dated for nine years before their marriage in 1968.
+They kept their relationship secret because of the controversy surrounding Sonja's status as a commoner.
+Harald told his father, King Olav V, that he would remain unmarried if he did not receive consent to marry her.
+Upon their marriage, Sonja became crown princess and later Queen of Norway upon her husband's accession to the throne in 1991, becoming Norway's first queen consort in 52 years.
+The couple have two children together: Princess Märtha Louise and King Haakon VIII.
+They were married for almost 58 years, until Harald's death in August 2026.

-As queen, Sonja holds patronage of up to fifteen organisations.
-Sonja has also served as Vice President of the Norwegian Red Cross from 1987 to 1990.
+As queen, Sonja held patronage of up to 15 organisations.
+She served as Vice President of the Norwegian Red Cross from 1987 to 1990.
 In 2005, she became the first queen to visit Antarctica.
-In 2017, she was awarded the Trysil-Knut Prize, making her the first woman to receive the award.
-She is also known for her interest in music, art and culture, having founded the Queen Sonja International Music Competition and the Queen Sonja Print Award.
+In 2017, she received the Trysil-Knut Prize, becoming the first woman to receive the award.
+She is known for her interest in music, art, and culture, having founded the Queen Sonja International Music Competition and the Queen Sonja Print Award.
 She is also a graphic artist and ceramicist, with many of her works being featured in exhibitions across Norway and other countries.

 Early life

-Sonja Haraldsen was born on 4 July 1937 in Oslo, the daughter of clothing merchant Karl August Haraldsen and Dagny Ulrichsen.
-She had three siblings, Haakon Haraldsen, Gry Henriksen and Karl Herman Haraldsen, who died in a boating accident.
-She grew up at Tuengen Allé 1B in the district of Vinderen in Oslo and completed her lower secondary schooling in 1954.
-She received a diploma in dressmaking and tailoring at the Oslo Vocational School, and a diploma from École Professionnelle des Jeunes Filles (a finishing school) in Lausanne, Switzerland.
-There, she studied accounting, fashion design, and social science.
-She returned to Norway for further studies and received an undergraduate degree (French, English and Art History) from the University of Oslo.
+Sonja Haraldsen was born on 4 July 1937 in Oslo, Norway, the youngest child of clothing merchant Karl August Haraldsen (1889–1959) and Dagny Ulrichsen (1898–1994).
+She had three siblings: Haakon Haraldsen (1921–2016), Gry Henriksen (1924–1970), and Karl Herman Haraldsen (1929–1936), who died in a boating accident before she was born.
+Haraldsen grew up at Tuengen Allé 1B in the district of Vinderen in Oslo and completed her lower secondary schooling in 1954.
+She received a diploma in dressmaking and tailoring at the Oslo Vocational School, and a diploma from École Professionnelle des Jeunes Filles, a finishing school in Lausanne, Switzerland, where she studied accounting, fashion design, and social science.
+She returned to Norway for further studies and received an undergraduate degree in French, English and Art History from the University of Oslo.